je-castelan/recipe-app-api/Notes.md

 Into our test class we can find the following

- - setUp function: This function starts before all our test.
+ - `setUp` function: This function starts before all our test.
 In this function, we can generate the initial values for our testings.

+ - `tearDown`: This function will execute when tests are finished.

  - Testing functions: The test function must begin with `test_`.
 We execute the required code and finally, we will check the comparisons to define than the test is passed or failed.
 These are the available comparisons.
    - `self.assertEqual(A, B)`.
 A is equals to B